cloudmesh-community/sp20-516-233/chapter/hyperv.md

 $ DISM /Online /Disable-Feature:Microsoft-Hyper-V
 ```

- When prompted, restart the machine for the command to affect.
-This is for
+ When prompted, restart the machine to update the changes.
+This is for disabling
- disabling the Hyper-V Platform and its sub-features only.
-All Hyper-V files
+ the Hyper-V Platform and its sub-features only.
- will still be on the machine.

 ## Hyper-V management from Powershell

 ### Enable Hyper-V

 First start Powershell as Administrator.
 There are two ways to enable Hyper-V
 from Powershell.
+These commands will require a system reboot so save any work on
-Only choose one of the the following commands.
+the machine before continuing.
+Only choose one of the the following commands

-Run the following command:
+suggested from [@hyper-v-install].

 ```bash
 $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

-**OR** run this following command:
+**OR**

 ```bash
 $ DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V